yukikitayama/nodejs/README.md

 - `nodemon`
   - In `package.json` file, modify `script` to `"start": "nodemon app.js"`, and run in terminal `npm start`.

+## Express.js

+A framework to implement server logic to create application by helper functions, tools and rules.
+Most popular and often used approach.

+**Middleware** is important in Express.js.

+`next()` allows the request to continue to the next middleware in line

+Express.js doesn't send a default response.
+At the last function, we need to use `res` to send a response like `res.send();`

+Alternative to Express.js

+- Vanilla Node.js
+- Adonis.js
+- Koa
+- Sails.js

 ## Javascript

 `slice()` method copies an array.